mars-sim/mars-sim/README.md

 Given their [relationship](https://github.com/mars-sim/mars-sim/wiki/Relationship) with one another, they live, dream, explore, and settle down on Mars.

-## Exploration

-History is shaped by pioneers.
-The exploration of Mars started in the 1960s with sending robotic spacecraft to orbit the planet.
-The apex of this spirit of exploration will be culminated by the first human landing in near future.
-Early explorers of Mars will come face-to-face with insurmountable challenges.

-In the first decade immediately after the initial human landing, the major theme would be the exploration of Mars.
-Initially, human explorers would not explore great distances away from their habitats until rover technologies for long excursions are proven to be reliable enough.
-They would travel within a region called an Exploration Zone (EZ), say, within 100 km of their landing.
-On top of that, mission planner would designate many interesting Region of Interests (ROIs) for both scientific investigations and resource extractions.

-In the second decade, if the human aspiration to become multi-planetary remains unwavering, we may need to chart out clear pathways in the following four areas :

-(1) Program Success
-Given the expense of developing maturity, reliability and maintainability of the flight proven hardware and software, what is the likelihood that the efforts in exploring Mars will not end in massive failures ?

-(2) Program Collaboration
-What kind of partnership and alliances between governmental entities and corporations should be established in the next phase of the exploration of Mars ?

-(3) Program Cost
-How do we contain the expense of developing flight proven hardware and software for Mars mission ?
-What kind of public support would be needed to continue exploration missions ?
-How will the mission planners pay off the capital and mission costs in the long run ?

-(4) Program Sustainment
-What effort does it take to make the construction of long-term, sustainable settlements possible ?
-How do we make humans more adaptable to Mars so that it may one day become the second home for humanity ?

 ## Mars Direct Mission Plan

 mars-sim loosely follows the *Mars Direct Mission Plan* (by Robert Zubrin) and has crafted 7 basic